MohammadMahdiJavid/MohammadMahdiJavid.github.io/_posts/2019-10-03-Post-Title.md

 ---
-layout: ** 7 Ethical Hacking Certifications for Your IT Career **
+layout: posts
-title: Sample post 1
+title:   ** 7 Ethical Hacking Certifications for Your IT Career **
 ---
 avatar           : "/assets/images/eh-.jpg"
 ---